- Below are descriptions of some areas of my research.

 Supply chain transparency for a sustainable cattle trade I am working together with Trase to increase the transparency of cattle supply chains in Brazil.
 We use 'big data' approaches to link cattle from different regions to the domestic and international markets which consume them.
 First, we have mapped exports of cattle from more than 2,800 municipalities in Brazil through to 152 importing countries, via thousands of companies handling their export and import.
 The data are summarized here and freely available on www.trase.earth/.
 Second, we are extending our work to include beef sold within Brazil's domestic market - which consumes 80% of Brazil's beef.
 Together with partners at UCLouvain and Repórter Brasil, we launched an app and citizen science initiative Do Pasto ao Prato (From Pasture to Plate), which allows shoppers to scan product labels in the supermarket, find out more about the impact of the product, and contribute valuable information about where products are sold.
 Ultimately, these data will help track how products with big social and environmental impacts propagate through supply chains across the country.
 More information available in English and in Portuguese.

 Addressing indirect sourcing in commodity supply chains Commodity supply chains are often described as hour-glass shaped, with hundreds of thousands of farmers selling to a small number of trading companies, who then sell to downstream companies (e.g. manufacturers, retailers).
 How trading companies actually source commodities on-the-ground, is however, rarely studied.
 Here, classify the sourcing strategies of the leading trading companies across four contexts with high rates of commodity-driven deforestation: South American soy, Côte d'Ivoire cocoa, Indonesian palm oil, and Brazilian live cattle exports.
 We show that large chunks of the global trade in these commodities are 'indirectly' sourced through local intermediaries.
 We then document how commodity traders have been slow to engage with their indirect suppliers, thus undermining the effectiveness of corporate sustainable sourcing initiatives.
 Finally, we propose ways forward to achieve zero deforestation commodity trading accounting for the reality that large parts of the supply chain are and will continue to be indirectly sourced via local intermediaries.
-A preprint of this work is available here.
+This work is published in Science Advances.

 Impacts of zero deforestation commitments in the Brazilian soy sector More than 150 countries and multinational companies have made public zero deforestation commitments (ZDCs) – commitments to eliminate deforestation from commodity production.
 These commitments offer much promise, but are undermined by a lack of transparency about their coverage and impacts.
 As part of the Trase initiative, we developed an approach to monitor progress of ZDCs in the Brazilian soy sector, a leading driver of tropical deforestation.
 Though ZDC coverage is increasing, it under-represents the Cerrado where most soy-associated deforestation takes place.
 Actors with ZDCs have historically sourced from areas of active soy deforestation and we observe no change in their exposure to soy-associated deforestation since making these commitments.
 We highlight several systemic weaknesses which must be addressed to allow actors to acheive goal of ending commodity-associated deforestation.
 This work is published in Environmental Research Letters here.